-TIP: For minutes from 0 to 9, it is also common to read leading zero as “Oh” instead of “Zero”.
-For example 0605 Military Time is read as “Oh Six Oh Five Hours”.
+For minutes from 0 to 9, it is also common to read leading zero as “Oh” instead of “Zero”.
+For example, 0605 Military Time is read as “Oh Six Oh Five Hours”.

-To help you easily figure out how to read “basic” hours in Military Time, I created this simple table with pronunciation explanation of each time.
-So, if you are still not sure how to read Army Time check this table down bellow.
+To help you easily figure out how to read “basic or full” hours in Military Time, I created this simple table with pronunciation explanation of each time.
+So, if you are still not sure how to read this time format check this table down below.

 |0100||Zero one hundred hours|

 |0900||Zero nine hundred hours|